 This funding risk is a particularly important challenge for banks active in the Turkish residential mortgage market as the growth in residential mortgage lending sometimes exceeds the growth in customer deposits.
-While the share of residential mortgages in the balance sheets of Turkish banks is still relatively small, corresponding to approximately 7.9% of their total loans as of 31 December 2018 according to the BRSA, annual growth in residential mortgage loans (such as the 14.2%, 16.9% and (1.8)% growth during 2016, 2017 and 2018, respectively) has been close to the annual growth in deposits (such as the 16.8%, 16.6% and 19.9% growth during 2016, 2017 and 2018, respectively) according to the BRSA.
+While the share of residential mortgages in the balance sheets of Turkish banks is still relatively small, corresponding to approximately 9.1% of their total loans as of 31 December 2017 according to the BRSA, annual growth in residential mortgage loans (such as the 14.2% and 16.9% growth during 2016 and 2017, respectively) has been either close to or exceeded the annual growth in deposits (such as the 16.7% and 16.6% growth during 2016 and 2017, respectively) according to the BRSA.
 As the Turkish banking sector's loans-to-deposit ratio generally exceeds 100%, a greater increase in loans than in deposits requires the banks to seek alternative sources of funding, such as the issuance of unsecured or covered bonds, "future flow" transactions or loans.
 As the Turkish market does not offer a significant pool of long-term Turkish Lira-denominated funding, these additional funds generally have come (and likely will continue to come) from international fund-raising denominated in U.S. Dollars and euro, thereby increasing the banks' exposure to foreign exchange and other related risks.